How to shape a surfboard

 Surfboard shaping requires attention to detail and a learning-positive attitude.
 The process is somewhat similar to sculpting.
-Like a work of art, it's constantly being improved and refined until the moment arrives when the artwork is finished - and to go on would ruin the work.
-You don't want to overshape your plank.
+Like a work of art, it's constantly being improved and refined until the moment arrives - the artwork is finished.
+If you continue, you might ruin the whole work.
+Lesson learned: you don't want to overshape your plank.

-Always film and/or photograph your shape steps.
+Always film and/or photograph your shaping steps.
 Take notes to compare your future decisions and to correct previous shaping missteps.
 Your surfboard shaping notebook is your owner's manual.

 Nowadays, it is very important to order the best surfboard blank for your future stick.
 When buying the new close-to-shape blanks, pay attention to three characteristics: template/outline, rocker and size.